 If you know you are doing all the work you should be but you look back at session and see trades you have missed and/or trades you jumped the gun on, then you know your mindset is not as it should be.

 If you are hesitating and missing your setups, the chances are that you are struggling to believe in your strategy, are not using a trading plan or have a problem with uncertainty.
 You have a fear of being wrong and/or losing.

 A good remedy for this is to reassess your strategy rules and do a thorough, manual, bar-by-bar back-test.

-One thing you instruct all of our Inner Circle group of traders to do is back-test the trading system they are using.
+One thing we instruct all of our Inner Circle group of traders to do is back-test the trading system they are using.
 We even provide strategy testing software you can use so you can crunch the numbers and see the trading edge you are using.